-Cigarette smoke has a unique ability to cling to fibers and porous materials, so when it came to figuring out how to remove cigarette smoke odors from solid wood furniture, it took me some trial and error to perfect my method.
+Smoke has a stubborn ability to cling to wood and other natural fibers, so when it came to figuring out how to remove cigarette smoke odors from solid wood furniture it took me some trial and error.

 In this article, I’ll walk you step by step through the surface cleaning, steam cleaning, and deodorizing method I use to rehab wood furniture that smells like cigarette smoke.
-Combining these 3 cleaning techniques reliably produces furniture that’s odorless or low-odor and ready to use in my home or sell in my flea market booth.
+Combining these cleaning techniques produces furniture that’s odorless and ready to use in my home or sell in my flea market booth.

 When I moved from my tiny Seattle apartment into Hawk Hill Cottage, I moved with little more furniture than could fit inside of my SUV.
-Moving into the cottage and building a home again meant scrambling to order my big statement pieces, add beadboard upgrades to basic IKEA furniture, and scour thrift stores and online listings for secondary pieces.
+Making a home meant scrambling to order my big statement pieces, add beadboard upgrades to basic IKEA furniture, and scour thrift stores and online listings for secondary pieces.

-So when a friend offered a beautiful solid wood highboy dresser that her neighbor was giving away, I jumped in the car and sped to the address to pick up the free dresser.
-Although my initial examination (including a sniff test) made me think that it did not have any strong odors, by the time I got it inside of my home I realized that the dresser was oppressively covered with the stench of cigarette smoke.
-When drawers opened. a smell billowed out so strongly you could almost see it.
+When a friend offered a beautiful highboy dresser that her neighbor was giving away, I jumped in the car and sped to the address to pick it up.
+Although my initial examination (including a sniff test) made me think that it did not have any strong odors, by the time I got it inside my home I realized that the dresser reeked with the stench of stale smoke from cigarettes.
+When the drawers opened, a smell billowed out so strongly you could practically see it.

-After lugging this thing into my car and up my stairs, I wasn’t about to give up on it- so I began the process of removing the cigarette smell from this piece of wood furniture using some methods I found online as well as some that I dreamed up, experimented on, and that actually worked!
+After lugging this thing into my car and up my stairs, I wasn’t about to give up on it.
+Instead, I began the process of removing the cigarette smell from this piece of wood furniture.
+I used some methods I found online as well as some that I dreamed up, experimented on, and that actually worked!

-NOTE: It’s important to note that removing odor from wood furniture has to be progressive – you can’t start by trying to absorb the odor and then go back and clean the cigarette smelling furniture (I mean you could but you’d waste all your effort and the product you used in trying to absorb the odor!)
+NOTE: Removing a smoke odor from wood furniture has to be progressive – you can’t start by trying to absorb the odor and then go back and clean the cigarette smoke-smelling furniture.
+Work in order through these three steps.

 How to Remove Cigarette Smoke Odor from Wood Furniture